MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/MicrosoftAzureConsumptionInsights.md

 ### Timeline

-The Microsoft Azure Consumption Insights service will cease to work in December 2021.
-Users should transition off the Microsoft Azure Consumption Insights connector to the Microsoft Azure Cost Management connector by then.
+The Microsoft Azure Consumption Insights service will stop working in December 2021.
+Users should transition off the Microsoft Azure Consumption Insights connector to the Microsoft Azure Cost Management connector by December 2021.